jpasqua/MultiMon/doc/MultiMonGUI.md

 These calls can take a second or two depending  on how many printers are being checked and how responsive they are.
 During these periods the GUI is not responsive.
 To let the user know when this is happening, the GUI overlays a small info icon in the upper right hand corner of the screen.
 It is automatically removed when the calls are complete.
 When the info icon has a green border it means that MultiMon is talking to a printer.
 When it has an orange border it means that MultiMon is getting weather information.

+*Note: The colors are not very accurate in the pictures below.
+For example, white looks light blue.*

 ## Screens

 Index of Screens (alphabetical):